abanoub-samy-farhan/safe-pass/README.md

 Password: zN7^Tr%H4Vjy
 Password is copied to your clipboard

-$ safe-pass add Newpassword2910 -c password -d example.com -t work
+$ safe-pass add 'Newpassword2910' -c password -d example.com -t work

 Your Data is saved successfully!
-Run `safe-pass show -c password  -d example.com -t work`to view it
+Run `safe-pass show` to view it

 $ safe-pass show
 Use the arrow keys to navigate: ↓ ↑ → ←